-2 has performed no such analysis in its filing.
-3 4 Q. WHAT COST ITEMS DID PACIFICORP INCLUDE IN THE BALANCE PACIFICORP IS SEEKING TO RECOVER?
-5 A. In AWEC Data Request 29, PacifiCorp identified the amounts that had been accrued to 6 the COVID deferral since its inception.
-66 In the workpapers provided in the response, 7 PacifiCorp stated that the amount "[r]epresents the deferral of costs associated with 8 providing bill assistance (waiver of arrearages) to Oregon [sic] customers due to the 9 COVID-19 pandemic by helping to reduce residential customer arrearages and bad debt 10 write-offs (WUTC Docket U-200281)."67 While these costs were at issue in Docket UE- 11 200234, PacifiCorp did not file testimony attempting to justify their inclusion in this 12 docket.
-13 Q. THROUGH WHAT DATE IS THE COMPANY REQUESTING RECOVERY?
-14 А. Based on the value included in this docket and a comparison to AWEC Data Request 29, 15 PacifiCorp has included a balance with costs through November 2022.
-16 17 Q. DO YOU AGREE THAT IT IS REASONABLE TO PROVIDE PACIFICORP WITH RECOVERY OF LOST REVENUES?
-18 А. No. Lost revenues, in the form of waived late payment fees, are not reasonable to be 19 considered in the context of the COVID deferral.
-COVID was a challenging situation for 20 many ratepayers, whereas electric utilities were not necessarily negatively impacted by 21 the circumstances.
-Having PacifiCorp forgo a small amount of revenues to protect the 65 costs, which will inform the Commission's prudence review."65 PacifiCorp, however,
+Q. WHAT COST ITEMS DID PACIFICORP INCLUDE IN THE BALANCE PACIFICORP IS SEEKING TO RECOVER? - 5 In AWEC Data Request 29, PacifiCorp identified the amounts that had been accrued to A. the COVID deferral since its inception.
+In the workpapers provided in the response, 6 7 PacifiCorp stated that the amount "[r]epresents the deferral of costs associated with 8 providing bill assistance (waiver of arrearages) to Oregon [sic] customers due to the 9 COVID-19 pandemic by helping to reduce residential customer arrearages and bad debt write-offs (WUTC Docket U-200281)."67 While these costs were at issue in Docket UE-10 11 200234, PacifiCorp did not file testimony attempting to justify their inclusion in this 12 docket. - 13 Q. THROUGH WHAT DATE IS THE COMPANY REQUESTING RECOVERY? - A. Based on the value included in this docket and a comparison to AWEC Data Request 29, considered in the context of the COVID deferral.
+COVID was a challenging situation for many ratepayers, whereas electric utilities were not necessarily negatively impacted by the circumstances.
+Having PacifiCorp forgo a small amount of revenues to protect the